tomjspain/mecPortal-experiment1/_models/gemcis_btc.md

 title: GemCis
 image: assets/images/hcc.jpg
 area: BTC
-description:  A model to describe overall survival in patietns with aHCC
+description:  A model to describe overall survival in patients with aHCC
 ---